3.1. Market & Competition

 Describe your target groups and determine the customer potential.
 8.

-8. Create a customer matrix: determine the target customers and describe the products and services.
+8. Create a customer matrix: determine the target customers and describe the

 9. Position yourself in the competitive market.